River Ems (Chichester Harbour): From source to the sea

-There is little or no surface water in prolonged dry periods as the downstream springs have lowered the level of the water-table.
-However, when the underlying aquifers are full, the rain runs off and the stream system starts to function.

 Etymology

 It is sometimes thought that the town of Emsworth derives its name from that of the River Ems, this is not correct as before the 16th Century the stream was originally called the Bourne.
 (Note: Some sources suggest that it was originally called the "Bourne" or "West Bourne" but also has been referred to as "The Brook".)
 The river was renamed by the 16th century chronicler Raphael Holinshed.
 Many of the towns and villages that the River Ems runs through or past still have Bourne as a suffix. e.g.:Westbourne.

 The Emille cometh first between Racton and Stansted, then down to Emilswort or Emmesworth, and so into the Ocean.
 Separating Sussex from Hampshire almost from the very head.